peter-evans/soft-thresholding/README.md

 This describes one way to use soft-thresholding to select the statistically best candidates from a sorted list.
 This algorithm was introduced to me as an alternative to setting a hard threshold, i.e. selecting a fixed number of the best candidates.
 Using an iterative soft-thresholding algorithm a variable number of candidates can be selected depending on the distribution of the values.

 In the following example the best candidates are selected from a sorted list.
 Setting a hard threshold of three will of course always select the top three candidates.
-However, it's clear from looking at the distribution of the values that only the top two should be considered as candidates.
+However, it's clear from looking at the distribution of the values that only the top two could be considered as candidates.
 This soft-thresholding algorithm allows us to select just those candidates.

 ![HardVsSoftThresholding](/images/hard-vs-soft-thresholding.png?raw=true)